Deidre Palmer

-Deidre Palmer was the President of the Uniting Church in Australia from 8 July 2018 until 17 July 2021.
-She is a counsellor, theologian, and social worker.
+Deidre Palmer is an Australian counsellor, theologian, and social worker who was the President of the Uniting Church in Australia from 8 July 2018 until 17 July 2021.
 She was the Moderator of the Uniting Church's Synod of South Australia from 2013 to 2016.

 Education

 Palmer has a Master of Religious Education from Duke University, a Doctor of Philosophy (PhD) in Religious Education and Theology from Boston College and a Master of Social Work from Flinders University.

 Palmer is on the academic faculty at the Uniting College for Leadership and Theology (Parkin-Wesley) in the Adelaide College of Divinity of Flinders University (South Australia).
 She has previously had a teaching role at the Perkins School of Theology of Southern Methodist University, (Dallas, Texas, USA).